jennahgosciak/cb3-census-data/README.md

-# Repository to pull Census data for Community District 3
+# Repository to pull and process Census data (decennial and ACS) for Community District 3

 * Run `00_load_census_data.ipynb`
 * Ensure API key is loaded in `.env` if needed